Regional-Modeling-LATMOS-IGE/WRF-infra/compile/compile_WRF.md

  - `sources`: the path to the directory containing additional source files.
 These files will be copied to the WRF repository before compilation.
 For example, if you want to replace the file `chem/chem_driver.F` before compilation, create a directory containing your version of this file (eg. `~/custom-src/chem/chem_driver.F.patch`) and use this option as `--sources=~/custom-src`.
 This option has no default value.

+ - `dry`: whether this is a dry run or not.
+In a dry run, this script does everything except actually running the compile script.
+The default value is `False`.

 > [!NOTE]
-> Boolean options (such as `scheduler`) can be specified as "yes", "y", "true", "t" (similarly for negative values).
+> Boolean options (such as `scheduler` and `dry`) can be specified as "yes", "y", "true", "t" (similarly for negative values).
 The values are not case-sensitive.

 # Default values in JSON format